Sydney Science Trail Secondary Program

 Education-Sydney-Science-Trail-Show-Fire-1024x676.jpg

-The Great Big Science Show features a variety of spectacular and highly visual demonstrations, including liquid nitrogen, chemical reactions and fireballs - an unforgettable celebration of science.
+The Great Big Science Show from Kaleidoscope Science features a variety of spectacular and highly visual demonstrations, including liquid nitrogen, chemical reactions and fireballs - an unforgettable celebration of science.
 The focus is on maximum excitement with the most energetic and crowd pleasing demonstrations from across a range of science disciplines.
 Throughout the show we’ll consider how scientists find out new things by doing experiments, testing predictions then using their knowledge to solve problems, build inventions and create technology.
 We'll keep the pace and energy high for maximum crowd-pleasing engagement.

-For School Bookings on Friday 15 August 2025.
+For School Bookings on Thursday 20 August 2026.

 Science Expo at the Australian Museum